software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 1. As a user I want to know the date when a reading recommendation was added so that I know how old it is
 2. As a user I want to add a category so that I can organize my recommendations
+3. As a user I want the reading recommendations to be listed from newest to oldest so that I can find the latest recommendations quickly
-3. As a user I want to see a list of categories so that I know which categories exist
+4. As a user I want to see a list of categories so that I know which categories exist
-4. As a user I want to provide a category for a reading recommendation so that I can organize my recommendations
+5. As a user I want to provide a category for a reading recommendation so that I can organize my recommendations
-5. As a user I want to filter reading recommendations based on the category so that I can find interesting recommendations easier
+6. As a user I want to filter reading recommendations based on the category so that I can find interesting recommendations easier

 For the _first user story_, the Developers came up with the following tasks: